tzz89/Machine-Learning/NLP/Data-Preprocessing/README.md

 ## BPE
 Find the most common byte pair and replace with a placeholder and keeps repeating this process
+1. UTF-8 encoding is a rule of interpreting the character bytes
+   1. For the first 128 "bytes" eg \x00 to \x80, they are single characters which corresponds to the ascii values
+   2. If the the byte is more than \x80, it signals a multi byte sequence with the length
+2. The special tokens that are added are not part of the BPE algorithm

+## Sentencepieces
+sentence pieces runs BPE on the unicode code points directly
+1. Rare codepoints is either mapped into UNK token or if byte_fallback is turned on, it encodes them with utf-8 and then encodes the raw bytes

 ## Tiktokenizer webapp